cppitems/cppitems/items/017/item.md

 A static member function (1) is additionally implemented, which is then returned  when a conversion to a function pointer is performed (2).

 > When is this conversion to a function pointer useful?
+> - this conversion allows non-capturing lambdas to be used in situations requiring function pointers
+> - this conversion provides a convenient way to define functions in a local scope

 > Why is this conversion not available if captures are present in the closure type?
+> - captures effectively create a stateful local function object; invoking the lambda requires access to this object
+> - a function does not have this access/object

 ## Special member functions
 Up to now we did not provide user-defined special member functions of the inline classes we used to mimic lambda expressions (beside a custom constructor).